The Guns of August: Cultural impact

 The book was an immediate bestseller and was on the bestseller list of The New York Times for 42 consecutive weeks.
 The Pulitzer Prize nomination committee was unable to award it the prize for outstanding history because Joseph Pulitzer's will specifically stated that the recipient of the Pulitzer Prize for History must be a book on American history.
 Instead, Tuchman was given the prize for general nonfiction.

 According to the cover notes of an audio version of The Guns of August, "[President John F. Kennedy] was so impressed by the book, he gave copies to his cabinet and principal military advisers, and commanded them to read it."
 In his book One Minute to Midnight about the Cuban Missile Crisis, Michael Dobbs notes the deep impression Guns had on Kennedy.
 He often quoted from it and wanted "every officer in the Army" to read it as well.
 Subsequently, "[t]he secretary of the Army sent copies to every U.S. military base in the world.
 Kennedy drew from The Guns of August to help in dealing with the crisis in Cuba, including the profound and unpredictable implications a rapid escalation of the situation could have.
 Robert S. McNamara, United States Secretary of Defense during Kennedy's presidency, recalled that "[e]arly in his administration, President Kennedy asked his cabinet officials and members of the National Security Council" to read The Guns of August.
-McNamara related that Kennedy said The Guns of August graphically portrayed how Europe's leaders had bungled into the debacle of World War I, and that Kennedy told later his cabinet officials that "We are not going to bungle into war."
+McNamara related that Kennedy said The Guns of August graphically portrayed how Europe's leaders had bungled into the debacle of World War I, and that Kennedy later told his cabinet officials that "We are not going to bungle into war."

 The British Prime Minister Harold Macmillan, who had served on the Western Front during the First World War, was also profoundly affected by the book.
 In his diary for Monday, 22 October 1962, he wrote:

 Washington, in a rather panicky way, have been urging a NATO 'alert' with all that this implies (in our case, a Royal Proclamation and the call up of Reservists).
 I told him that we do not repeat not agree at this stage.
 N. General Norstad] agreed with this and said he thought NATO powers would take the same view.
 I said that 'mobilization' had sometimes caused war.
 Here it was absurd since the additional forces made available by 'Alert' had no military significance.

 Graham Allison, a political scientist who covered the Cuban Missile Crisis in Essence of Decision, noted the effect of Tuchman's book on Kennedy, but also its implications for the proper study of decision-making and warfare.
 Allison created an entire model of decision-making, which he called the Organizational Process Model, based on such issues as those covered by Tuchman, a model that directly countered game theory and other rationalistic means of explaining events.